dmx-systems/dmx-documentation/docs/devel.rst

 The service interface
 ---------------------

-For a plugin to provide a service you must define a //service interface//.
+For a plugin to provide a service you must define a *service interface*.
 The service interface contains all the method signatures that make up the service.
 When other plugins consume your plugin's service they do so via the service interface.

-To be recogbized the service interface //must// by convention end its name on ``...Service``.
+To be recogbized the service interface *must* by convention end its name on ``...Service``.
 The service interface must be declared ``public`` and is a regular Java interface.

-A DMX plugin can define //one// service interface at most.
+A DMX plugin can define *one* service interface at most.
 More than one service interface is not supported.

-As an example see the //Topicmaps// plugin (part of the DMX Standard Distribution):
+As an example see the *Topicmaps* plugin (part of the DMX Standard Distribution):

 .. code-block:: text